 1) How many owners has the bike had?
 Is it being sold by an original owner or several owners have bought and resold this motorcycle?
-The more numbers in the total owners’ field, the lower price you can get for this used bike.
+The more numbers in the total owners’ field, a clear and fair deal you can get for this used bike.

 2) Make sure to look at how many miles have been clocked up on this used machine because bikes with high mileage tend to develop problems sooner than those with low mileage.
 This will allow you to make out whether or not this ride will last long.

 3) As mentioned earlier, check the price of the motorcycle because it will help you determine whether or not you are spending your bucks on a lemon.
-A high-priced used bike is more likely to be in good condition than one that’s being sold at a low price.
+A high-priced used motorcycle is more likely to be in steady and good shape than one that’s being sold at a low price.

 4) Check how many times this second-hand ride has been dropped because motorcycles that have fallen down several times tend to develop problems sooner than those that have only fallen once or twice.
-Also, make sure to ask for lower prices if it has faced multiple falls.
+Also, make sure to ask for reasonable rates if it has faced multiple falls.

 5) Look at what kind of material was used in the making of this new bike because there are different materials for different models and brands.
 If you know which brand uses which material, then you can choose the best ride for you.

-Before buying a motorcycle, ask for a test drive because it will help you find out if certain parts of the bike (like throttle or brakes) work well or not.
+Before buying a motorcycle, ask for a casual ride because it will help you find out if certain parts of the bike (like throttle or brakes) work well or not.

 If they do not, make sure to bargain on the price because poor quality parts mean cheaper prices.